Abacum vs Pigment: Which Modern FP&A Platform Wins for Mid-Market Finance Teams?

 Abacum

-Abacum's website emphasises 700+ integrations, an Excel connector, and the ability to centralise business data into a single source of truth.
+Abacum's website emphasizes 700+ integrations, an Excel connector and the ability to centralize business data into a single source of truth.

 Strengths: